dfinity/interface-spec/spec/index.md

 Canisters have the ability to store and retrieve data from a secondary memory.
 The purpose of this *stable memory* is to provide space to store data beyond upgrades.
 The interface mirrors roughly the memory-related instructions of WebAssembly, and tries to be forward compatible with exposing this feature as an additional memory.

-The stable memory is initially empty and can be grown up to 32 GiB (provided the subnet has capacity).
+The stable memory is initially empty and can be grown up to the [Wasm stable memory limit](https://internetcomputer.org/docs/current/developer-docs/backend/resource-limits#resource-constraints-and-limits) (provided the subnet has capacity).

 -   `ic0.stable_size : () → (page_count : i32)`